 - 1. Evidence of competence is sought from WPBA, adequate reviews, positive CSR's, good MSF's etc... all help to provide evidence of competence.
 These WPBA's must be appropriate in numbers and be of satisfactory outcome and quality. - 2.
 Trainee Self-Assessment of 13 Capability Areas should be recent and include good referenced examples of progression towards competence - 3.
 Educational Assessor Assessment of 13 Capability Areas should be recent and include good referenced examples of progression towards competence - 4.
 PDP should be thoughtfully constructed with recent and relevant entries.
 There should be at least one PDP entry for every attachment or 6 months.
 There should be at least one entry at the final ARCP identifying learning objectives for the following year after CCT. - 5.
 Each attachment should ideally have a Placement Planning Meeting with the CS in all attachments. - 6.
 Learning log should demonstrate justifiable links to curriculum statements and also professional competency areas. - 7.
 Curriculum coverage should be adequate - 8.
 Professional competency coverage should be adequate (this will be dependent on the linking of the educational supervisor as well as the quality of the evidence). - 9.
 Skills log should have DOPS for all the mandatory skills. - 10.
-Progress to Certification should be assessed

-- 11. There is no contractual or educational requirement for any OOHs.
-There must be evidence for capability in Urgent and Unscheduled Care.
-Evidence should be collected from secondary and primary care.
-Working with the OOHs provider is a good way of collating evidence for UUC.
-If any OOH sessions are completed then they should be added as a reflective log entry. - 12.
+Progress to Certification should be assessed - 11.
+At present expectation is at least 108 hours of OOH in W Midlands.
+This should be added regularly throughout any GP attachments at the rate of 1 session (6 hours) every month.
+There should be ideally 6 sessions in ST2 and 12 sessions in ST3.
+There is a requirement for the trainee to show this tally of hours which can be done either as a separate sheet of sessions or as a tally in the heading for each OOH log entry. - 12.
 Educator's notes should be reviewed - 13.
 ES Recommendations concerning progress and any review comments should be checked. - 14.
 Panel should make a recommendation about the candidate.
-This should be added onto the e-portfolio at the time of the review. - 15.
-Additional requirement in the W Midlands Deanery are for a completed Form R and evidence of a complete JEST survey at each transition ARCP.
+This should be added onto the e-portfolio at the time of the review.

+15. Additional requirement in the W Midlands Deanery are for a completed Form R and evidence of a complete JEST survey at each transition ARCP.
 There is a professional requirement to give feedback on the value of training posts.

-Options following the ARCP are as below; Satisfactory Progress
+Options following the ARCP are as below;

+Satisfactory Progress

-1. Achieving progress and competences at the expected rate (clinical) Unsatisfactory or insufficient evidence (trainee must meet with panel for outcome 2, 3, 4 but if Outcome 5 incomplete evidence can be discussed over the phone)
+1. Achieving progress and competences at the expected rate (clinical)

+Unsatisfactory or insufficient evidence (trainee must meet with panel for outcome 2, 3, 4 but if Outcome 5 incomplete evidence can be discussed over the phone)